iminsik/argo-workflow/BUNNYSHELL_DEPLOYMENT.md

    - Has sufficient resources (see resource requirements below)
 3. **Git Repository**: Your repository connected to Bunnyshell
 4. **Argo Workflows**: Installed in your Kubernetes cluster in the `argo` namespace
+5. **kubectl Access**: Configured to access your Kubernetes cluster for post-deployment setup

+### Pre-Deployment Checklist

+Before starting the deployment, ensure:

+- [ ] Argo Workflows is installed and running in the `argo` namespace
+- [ ] You have `kubectl` access to the cluster
+- [ ] You have permissions to create ServiceAccounts, Roles, and RoleBindings
+- [ ] You have permissions to create PersistentVolumes and PersistentVolumeClaims
+- [ ] Your cluster has sufficient resources (see Resource Requirements below)

 ### Resource Requirements